 When it comes to the best mulch for clay soil, we highly recommend that you try out the Pillowganic Rice Hulls.
 You simply mix this in with clay soil and it does a great job in breaking it up.
 Many people would agree that these rice hulls are probably the most effective option for breaking up hard clay soil and works better than many of the other products like there like vermiculite, perlite, and gypsum.

 Additionally, it has this natural appearance that some people like, although in our opinion there are definitely better-looking mulches out there.
 One of the main selling points for rice hulls is that it gives you much better soil porosity which increases water retention while at the same time allowing your roots to expand.

 #2.
-Espoma PR8 Organic Perlite For Clay Soil
+Espoma PR8 Organic Perlite As Compost For Clay Soil

-Our next recommendation is the Espoma PR8 Organic Perlite, which is the best mulch for clay soil if you feel better and safer by using something from a big name brand with excellent quality control.
-Espoma has been in the game for plenty of time and have the buying power and manufacturing facilities to make an excellent product.
+Now you understand why our next recommendation is the Espoma PR8 Organic Perlite.
+It is the best mulch for clay soil if you feel better and safer by using something from a big name brand with excellent quality control.
+Espoma has been in the game for plenty of time and has the buying power and manufacturing facilities to make an excellent product.
 Ok, we get this and many others do as well.